Joseph Lister: Wiring of fractured patellas

-He also developed a method of repairing kneecaps with metal wire and improved the technique of mastectomy.
-He was also known for being the first surgeon to use catgut ligatures, sutures, and rubber drains, and developing an aortic tourniquet.
-He also introduced a diluted spray of carbolic acid combined with its surgical use, however he abandoned the carbolic acid sprays in the late 1890s after he saw it provided no beneficial change in the outcomes of the surgeries performed with the carbolic acid spray.
+He also developed a method of repairing kneecaps with metal wire and improved mastectomy technique.
+He also became known for being the first surgeon to use catgut ligatures, sutures and rubber drains, and developed an aortic tourniquet.
+He introduced a diluted spray of carbolic acid combined for surgical use.
+However he abandoned carbolic acid sprays in the late 1890s after he saw that they provided no beneficial change in the outcomes of the surgeries.
 The only reported reactions were minor symptoms that did not affect the surgical outcome as a whole, like coughing, irritation of the eye, and minor tissue damage among his patients who were exposed to the carbolic acid sprays during the surgery.

 Reception abroad (1870–1876)

 In 1869, Mathias Saxtorph from the University of Copenhagen visited Lister in Glasgow to adopt his methods.
-In July 1870, Saxtorph recognised Listers technique as being effective in a letter to Lister where he stated:
+In July 1870, Saxtorph recognised Lister's technique as being effective in a letter to Lister where he stated:

 The Frederick Hospital, to which I am head surgeon is a very old building and I have 150 patients in the surgical wards.
 Foremerly, there used to be every year several cases of death from pyaemia, sometime, arising from the most trivial injuries.
 Now, I have had the satisfaction that not a single case of pyaemia has occurred since I came home last year, which result is certainly owing to the introduction of your antiseptic treatment.